Life at Brown Environmental Leadership Lab: New Orleans & Louisiana Gulf Coast

 Ecology, Culture, and Sustainable Development for High School Students

-Several of our projects involve full days in the field and in the marsh, including conducting field experiments; planting beach grass, kayaking through a salt marsh, and riding on a research vessel.
+Several of our projects involve full days in the field and in the marsh, including invasive species removal, planting beach grass, kayaking through a salt marsh, and exploring the Gulf on a research vessel.

 You can expect a moderate level of physical activity every day, and should be ready to get your hands dirty.
-Students need to come with appropriate sun protection – which means not just sunscreen but long sleeves a broad-brimmed hat, and a reuseable water bottle (see packing list).
+Students need to come with appropriate sun protection – which means not just sunscreen but long sleeves, a broad-brimmed hat, and a reuseable water bottle (see packing list on Accepted Student page).

-We will spend the first three nights at Annunciation Mission, a full-service volunteer center in heart of New Orleans.
-The Mission began following the devastation of Hurricane Katrina and has since housed over 12,000 volunteers.
-Students will be staying in dormitory –style rooms with 5-9 other students of the same gender.
-Hot breakfast and dinner are prepared by the on-site chef.
-We will be using the Mission as a launch pad for our New Orleans activities such as a tour of the cultural history of the city, traveling down the bayou with local fishermen, and meeting with community and state leaders on issues of wetland loss.
+We will spend the first three nights at HandsOn New Orleans, a full-service volunteer center in heart of New Orleans.
+HandsOn House began in March 2006 in response to the need to house volunteers following the devastation of Hurricane Katrina.
+It has since facilitated work for over 35,000 volunteers.
+Students will be staying in the HandsOn Bunkhouse in dormitory –style rooms with 5-9 other students of the same gender.
+Breakfast and lunch will be provided by the Bunkhouse and we will have dinners catered by local businesses.
+We will practice teamwork and our value of service to others by helping clean up after meals.
+This urban location will serve as a launch pad for our New Orleans activities such as a tour focused on the cultural history of the city, a trip down the bayou with local fishermen, and a meeting with community and state leaders on issues of wetland loss.

 We will spend the fourth, fifth, and sixth nights at the Louisiana Universities Marine Consortium (LUMCON) W.J.
 DeFelice Marine Center.
 This 75,000 square foot research facility in Cocodrie, 85 miles south of New Orleans, provides unparalleled access to the wetlands of the Mississippi River deltaic plain.
 Here we will meet with research faculty, observe active experiments, and carry out our own scientific investigations, both in the LUMCON laboratories and in the nearby estuary.
+Students will again be staying in dormitory-style rooms, separated by gender, with 3-5 other students.
 Dorm room balconies and a 65 foot observation tower provide panoramic views of the surrounding marsh.

 We will spend the final night at a hotel in New Orleans to allow students to depart the following morning.